 Here is what you need to know about dandelions:

 Dandelions are thought to have evolved about 30 million years ago in Europe and Asia.
 They have been used by humans for food and as an herb for much of recorded history.
 Dandelions are now found worldwide.
-Dandelions are are perennial plant.
+Dandelions are perennial plants.

-It should be noted that dandelion pollen may cause an allergic reaction in some people when eaten, or adverse skin reactions in sensitive individuals.
+It should be noted that dandelion pollen may cause allergic reactions in some people when eaten or adverse skin reactions in sensitive individuals.
+Consult your doctor or health care provider before embarking on a course of using dandelions as medical plants.

+All parts of the dandelion plant can be useful for specific purposes.
 Harvest the new dandelion greens in early spring to eat.
 If you use dandelion greens after the flower stalk grows tall and the flower opens they will be quite bitter.
 Larger leaves can be harvested late in the season.
-The blossoms are eaten as fully opened or green buds.
-The root is ready once a hard frost has killed off the green parts.
+The dandelion blossoms are eaten as fully opened or green buds.
+The dandelion root is ready to use once a hard frost has killed off the green parts.

-Only use fresh dandelions that are untreated and in their natural state.
+Only use fresh dandelions that are untreated and in their natural state and have not been touched by weed killers or pesticides.
 The dandelion is a diuretic that also contains potassium.
 Regular harvesting will keep the dandelion from going to seed and sowing itself.
 This will keep the spread of cultivated dandelions out of your lawn.
-No matter what use you want dandelion for, this easy growing plant can be a wonderful addition to your herbal garden.
+No matter what use you want dandelion for, this easy-growing plant can be a wonderful addition to your herbal garden.

 1. Eat dandelions in a tasty salad.

 Foragers know that dandelion greens are actually quite tasty!
-As long as your dandelions haven’t been treated with any chemicals or fertilizers, they can be eaten.
+As long as your dandelions have not been treated with any chemicals or fertilizers, they can be eaten as salad greens.
 Just wash well to remove all dirt and debris and use a vinaigrette of your choice for more flavor.
-Some people even like cooking dandelion greens like you would spinach greens, which is also tasty.
+Some people even like cooking dandelion greens like you would cook spinach greens, which is also tasty.
 Dandelions are a bitter green, but if you love strong flavor you might very well enjoy them.

 2. Make your own muscle rub using dandelions.